Jacklin1234/webpageCrawler/README.md

 # webpageCrawler

-This is the automate shopping script for Supreme, but the countdown is not resolved yet.
+The supreme_v1.py is the automated shopping script for Supreme, but the countdown is not resolved yet.